Inflatable boat: Uses

 Inflatables are commonly between 2 and 7 m long and are propelled by outboard motors of 2.3 to 300 hp.
 Due to their speed, portability, and weight, inflatable boats are used in diverse roles:

 Inflatable and rigid-hulled inflatable boats are often used for short scuba diving excursions.

 The International Convention for the Safety of Life at Sea publishes recommended regulations for inflatable boats used in rescue operations.
 Some life rafts also contain additional inflatable sections to ensure that the raft self-rights in heavy seas.

 Inflatable life rafts have also been used since the 1930s on military aircraft that operate over water.

 These boats are often used by special-operations units of the armed forces of several nations, for such purposes as landing on beaches.
 Because inflatable craft can be stored compactly they can also be transported on midget submarines such as those operated by the Advanced SEAL Delivery System.
 They have also been used by other forces without government sponsorship, such as guerrillas and pirates.

 Lifeguards use inflatable boats or jet skis to reduce the time to reach a swimmer in distress.
 Inflatables are also used in conjunction with larger rescue craft, such as the Y class lifeboat used with the Tamar and Severn class lifeboats.

 They are used in a number of sporting events and for recreational purposes, such as whitewater rafting, inflatable rescue boat racing, water skiing and fishing.

+Transportation

+An inflatable boat can be transported in various ways:

+Deflated and Packed: The most significant advantage of inflatable boats is their ability to be deflated, folded, and packed into a compact size.
+Once deflated, they can be stored in a carry bag and transported in the trunk of a car or the bed of a truck.

+On a Trailer: If the inflatable boat is larger or if it has a hard bottom (like a RIB), it might be more convenient to transport it on a trailer.
+This is especially useful if the boat has an outboard motor attached.

+On Roof Racks: Some individuals use roof racks on their vehicles to transport inflatable boats.
+The boat is either deflated and packed or partially inflated and secured on top of the car.

+Using a Boat Dolly: For short distances, like moving the boat from a parking area to the water’s edge, a boat dolly or hand cart can be useful.
+These are especially handy for heavier inflatables or those with motors.